php-repos/datatype-documentations/collection-class.md

 assert_true([1 => 'foo', 2 => 'bar', 'baz'] === $collection->items());
 ```
----

 ### reduce

-The `reduce` returns a single value as the result of running the given closure against all items in the collection.
+This method applies the provided closure to each item in the collection and returns a single value.
+The closure takes 3 arguments: the carry value, the current item, and the current key.
 It works just like the `array_reduce` function.
 If no carry passed, the initial carry sets as `null`.

 ```php